 Apply your top sheet to the bed as follows:

-1. Layer the top sheet, which is an optional sheet, first.
-The fabric should be face down, so if there’s a pattern on the sheet, the dull side will face upwards and display the pattern when you turn the sheets down.
+- First, layer the top sheet, which is an optional sheet.
+The fabric should be face down, so if there’s a pattern on the sheet, the dull side will face upwards, and the pattern will be displayed when you turn the sheets down.

 Add a duvet

-Adding a duvet cover to your duvet will protect it, just like a mattress or pillow protector does for these items.
+Adding a duvet cover will protect your duvet, just like a mattress or pillow protector does for these items.

 The duvet (cover) is the most visible part of the bed, so choose a cover you love.
 The duvet should hang evenly over the edges, and you should fold it down to leave enough space for the pillows.
 You can give your bed a layered look by folding down the top sheet as well.
 If the sheet is wrinkled, iron the whole sheet or just the visible portion… whichever you prefer.